TheCommieAxolotl/thena/README.md

 - `json` - Reads and parses a JSON file.
 - `set` - Sets a value in a JSON file.
-- `stream` - Read a JSON file and return a proxy that can be used to read and write to the file
+- `stream` - Read a JSON file and return a proxy that can be used to read and write to the file.
+- `log` - Effortlessly colour and style your console logs.